THE NEW YORK FINANCIAL WRITERS’ ASSOCIATION, INC. 2023 BOARD

 Governor: Conway Gittens is a business correspondent for Reuters Video, where he specializes in transforming mundane business/economic/finance topics into engaging subject matter that can be understood by non-finance experts.
 He writes, produces and serves as the face for compelling business reports on topics ranging from corporate news to market swings to global macro-economic trends to the latest tech gadgets that will attract eyeballs on multiple platforms.
 Content is distributed on the Reuters TV platform, Apple TV, Roku, Reuters.com and to Reuters' syndicated video clients.
 In addition, he hosts a weekly business video segment produced exclusively for Reuters Top News and Reuters Business Twitter feeds.

-Associate Representative: Zach Kouwe is a Senior Vice President at Dukas Linden Public Relations (DLPR).
+Associate Representative: Zach Kouwe is an Executive Vice President at Dukas Linden Public Relations (DLPR).
 He co-heads the firm's asset management practice while assisting teams across the agency with high-level media, crisis communications and content development.
 Zach works closely with financial services firms including hedge funds, private equity firms to devise and execute strategic communications plans.
 He joined DLPR in 2011 after nearly a decade as a financial journalist, most recently for The New York Times, where he covered hedge funds, M&A, private equity and white-collar crime.
 He was formerly the chief M&A reporter for the business section of the New York Post.
 Prior to that, he covered private equity for Dow Jones and previously worked for the Denver Post and Institutional Investor.
 Zach holds a B.S. in Economics and History from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder.
 He serves as a Trustee of the Brooklyn Music School and lives with his wife and daughter in Brooklyn.

 Associate Representative: Carolyn Sargent is an executive vice president at Rubenstein.
 She provides media and public relations advice to global financial firms ranging from entrepreneurial investors to publicly traded institutions.
 With more than 20 years' experience on Wall Street as an equity analyst, journalist and media strategist, she manages and messages complex, highly sensitive situations for multiple audiences.
 Reputation management forms the core of her practice, which includes CEO positioning, brand building and management, transactions, leadership transitions and crisis management in an ever-complex and changing digital media environment.
 She joined the NYFWA in 2000 when she was a senior editor at Institutional Investor magazine.
 She has a BA from Smith College and an MS-Journalism and MBA-Finance from Columbia University.